grafana/grafana/docs/sources/troubleshooting/_index.md

 ## Troubleshoot with Dashboards Panels

-If you have an issue with your Dashboard panel, then simply send us the debug information using the following steps.
+If you have an issue with your Dashboard panel, you can send us debug information.
+For more information, refer to [Send a panel to Grafana Labs support]({{< relref "./send-panel-to-grafana-support/" >}}).

 Open the dropdown menu by clicking on your panel title -> Hover mouse to **More** -> Then select **Get Help**